-- The average ESG rating at portfolio level is rated "BBB" or better; - The rating on either pillar E (Environmental) or S (Social) for each investment is "BB" or better; Moreover, in order to ensure the respect of good governance practices the portfolio manager ensures that: - The rating on pillar G (Governance) for each investment (direct in securities or indirectly through other funds) is "BB" or better - Investments in investee companies marked with a Red Flag (as per MSCI methodology) which have not yet been mitigated to the satisfaction of all implicated stakeholders, are excluded from the investment scope.
+- The average ESG rating at portfolio level is rated "BBB" or better; - The rating on either pillar E (Environmental) or S (Social) for each investment is "BB" or better;

+Moreover, in order to ensure the respect of good governance practices the portfolio manager uses its own methodology to perform this analysis, which is based on the governance scores of some of the leading ESG data providers (MSCI ESG Research, Morningstar Sustainalytics, Mainstreet Partners and Institutional Shareholder Services); these scores may be adjusted in light of the assessments made by the Manager's portfolio management team.
+Scores on the governance pillar are then standardised using a Z-score, and issuers with a Z-score of -2 or less are excluded.
+In addition, companies benefiting from investments marked with a red flag, according to the MSCI ESG Research methodology, for which the assessment of direct involvement in the most serious adverse impacts shows that these have not yet been mitigated to the satisfaction of all stakeholders involved, are excluded from the scope of investment.